Harvey Weinstein has been fired. So what's next?

 What a difference three days makes.
 Before the New York Times investigation of Weinstein was published Thursday, he seemed like a larger-than-life media mogul -- albeit one whose power had diminished over the years.

+He denied some of the allegations, but admitted to improper behavior and apologized for causing pain, even while one of his attorney threatened to sue The Times.

+The discordant responses only made a bad situation worse.
+As the scandal deepened over the weekend, two of his advisers quit and some Weinstein Co. clients distanced themselves from the company.

-But as the scandal worsened over the weekend, two of his advisers quit.
-And those who were left of his company's board of directors decided Weinstein's self-imposed leave of absence wasn't enough.
+The company's board of directors decided Weinstein's self-imposed leave of absence wasn't enough.

 Weinstein knew he might be fired at some point.
 But he wasn't expecting it to happen Sunday night, the source said.